 What Causes Thalassophobia?

 Like many other phobias, thalassophobia hasn’t been extensively studied.
 As a result, researchers don’t know absolutely, but they believe there’s likely a combination of factors that can contribute to symptoms of thalassophobia.
-They may be related to genetics, past experiences, brain circuits, or upbringing that can result in an intense fear of deep ocean or other deep water.
+They may be related to genetics, past experiences, brain circuits, or upbringing that can result in an intense fear of the deep ocean or other deep water.

 Genetics can play a part in a number of phobias.
 Phobias are considered a type of anxiety disorder, which is often hereditary.
 Research has shown us that phobias can be linked to genetics.